erysdren/sdl3-gl-psp/README.md

 # sdl3-gl-psp

-A "hello world" example for SDL3 and OpenGL 1.2 running on the PSP with the [pspdev](https://pspdev.github.io/) toolchain.
-The latest alpha version of SDL3 can be downloaded [here](https://github.com/libsdl-org/SDL).
+A "hello world" example for SDL3 and OpenGL 1.2 running on the PSP.
 It has been tested working with [PSPDEV v20250101](https://github.com/pspdev/pspdev/releases/tag/v20250101) and [SDL3 3.1.8](https://github.com/libsdl-org/SDL/releases/tag/preview-3.1.8).